Best Online Arbitrage Tools for Amazon Sellers – The Ultimate 2023 Guide

 The Grey Area of Trademark and Intellectual Property

-This is where we enter into the legal arguments of breaking the traditional manufacturer-distributor-retailer model by turning a retailer into another distribution layer.
-It’s worth pointing out that laws vary by country and jurisdiction, so check with yours ahead of time.
+This is where we enter the legal arguments of breaking the traditional manufacturer-distributor-retailer model by turning a retailer into another distribution layer.
+It’s worth pointing out that laws vary by country and jurisdiction, so check with yours beforehand.

-Fundamentally, in the United States, we have something called the First Sale Doctrine, more formally known as 17 U.S. Code § 109.
+Fundamentally, we have something called the First Sale Doctrine in the United States, more formally known as 17 U.S. Code § 109.
 Here’s how the United States Justice Department describes it: